gerdm/gerdm.github.io/content/posts/bocd-beta-bernoulli/index.md

 ## A probabilistic model for the lookback window

-Consider the non-stationary coin-tossing problem.
+Recall the non-stationary coin-tossing problem.
-Suppose we are at time $t$, with access to the observations $y_{1:t}$, and we are told that a *changepoint* occurred $\ell_t \geq 1$ steps ago.
+Suppose we are at time $t$, we have access to the observations $y_{1:t}$, and we are told that a *changepoint* occurred $\ell_t \geq 1$ steps ago.
 In other words, the probability of heads for the observations $y_{\ell_t+1:t}$ is different than that for the earlier observations $y_{1:\ell_t}$.
-Furthermore, the unknown probability of heads remains constant for all coin tosses in the interval
+Furthermore, suppose that the unknown probability of heads remains constant for all coin tosses in the interval
 {{< math >}}$\{\ell_t + 1, \ldots, t\}${{< /math >}}.

 With this assumption, we define prior probability of heads,